SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is image pull policy in kubernetes ?
 Should mention as Always
 -
 ### Session-57
+- What are Stateful & Stateless applications ?
+- What are Internal volumes ? emptyDir, hostpath
+- What are External volumes ?
+Static provisioning, Dynamic provisioning
+-
 ### Session-58
 ### Session-59
 ### Session-60